The time: around noon on a Wednesday

 The term "Inland Empire" was apparently invented by real estate developers, so the definition varies, but the Inland Empire is basically western Riverside County and southwestern San Bernardino County, just east of the Los Angeles metropolitan area.
 The Inland Empire area is home to massive industrial distribution centers, and is one of the least educated areas of the state, with one of the lowest average annual wages in the country.

 Zappa had a strong Inland Empire connection: in the early '60s, he learned how to engineer recordings at Pal Recording Studio in Cucamonga (now called Rancho Cucamonga).
-The studio was where the Surfaris recorded the classic "Wipeout."
+It was where the Surfaris recorded the classic "Wipeout."
 Zappa bought Pal in 1964 and renamed it Studio Z, although it closed the following year due to municipal construction.
 You can hear some of Zappa's recordings at that studio on the compilation Cucamonga.

 Billy and Ethel have apparently made a U-turn and, instead of heading to Las Vegas, have passed through Glendale, in Los Angeles County, which Billy has "leveled."
 In response, Jerry Lewis hosts a telethon "to raise funds for the injured and homeless in Glendale."
 Unfortunately, on top of all the destruction, Billy has caused a fissure that releases "the pools of old poison gas and obsolete germ bombs [in]... the secret underground dumps right near the Jack in the Box on Glenoaks."